The Lace Up Bodice

 Place right sides together and pin seams as shown in the photo.

-Sew seam at 1 cm seam allowance.
+Sew seam with a 1 cm seam allowance.

 When finished both side seams, you should have a full outer piece, as shown in the photo.